Why Female Photographers Models Need Facial Expressions

 - In a galaxy far, far away (not really) Charles Darwin was one of the first people to quote that facial expressions are innate for humans and other animals.
 What does this have to do with becoming a better female photographers model?

-- Plenty!
-These looks are an important channel of nonverbal communication.
+- These looks are an important channel of nonverbal communication.
 No matter what appro ch you use, certain facial expressions are associated with particular human emotions.